 Any idea with a strong emotion such as anger, hatred, love or political or religious beliefs usually cannot be changed through reason alone.
-A man convinced against his will is of the same opinion still.

-The same imaginative power can lend fuel to your true goals and desires for living - through creative visualisation - programming the mind in a way that is useful.
+In using self-hypnosis you can form images in the subconscious mind, the feeling mind.
+This uses the same imaginative power to lend fuel to your true goals and desires for living.